bluesky0724/atomicswap-multisig-marketplace-contracts/README.md

 The MultiSignature contract implements a multi-signature wallet that requires a threshold of approvals to execute transactions.
 It supports various wallet management functions and contract deployment.

-**Key Features:**
+**Key Features to Test:**
+- Wallet deployment and initial setup
-- Transaction queueing and approval
+- Queueing transactions and verifying approval process
+- Executing transactions after reaching approval threshold
-- Changing approval threshold
+- Changing approval threshold and verifying effects
-- Adding/removing signatories
+- Adding and removing signatories
-- Contract deployment via CREATE2
+- Deploying contracts via CREATE2 using the multi-sig wallet
+- Handling edge cases like insufficient approvals or invalid signatures

 **Test File:** `test/MultiSignature.js`

-The test file covers:
-- Wallet deployment and initial setup
-- Transaction management (queueing, approval, execution)
-- Wallet management (changing threshold, adding/removing signatories)
-- Contract deployment via the multi-sig wallet

 Each test file provides comprehensive coverage of the respective contract's functionality, ensuring robustness and correctness of the implemented features.